jonphilpott/G04T/README.md

 The object is much like Core-War where you must destroy your opponent by forcing them to execute a bad instruction.
 Each player is given up to four threads, once all 4 of your threads are dead, so are you.
+Also, watch out for bonuses, powerups and traps.

 Your interface into the game is via gamepads, which, I believe, makes